la2050/archive/_projects/2016/tap-the-source-using-art-and-atmospheric-water-generation-to-supply-free-water-to-the-community.md

   creating a sense of hope in the community.
 Hope that education, technology, and conservation can help bring us out of these dry times.
 It will inspire innovation, and a desire for the community to come together and take action.
-project_image_2: 4076350854741-team90.jpg
-empty_column_1: ''
 organization_name: Sky Source
 organization_website: skysource.org
-organization_name_2: Sky Source
-organization_activity: >-
-  Our organization promotes the use of atmospheric water generation in order to benefit drought affected communities
-ein: ''

 ---